aohp-os/aohp/README.md

 ## Getting Started

-AOHP is under active development. **Source code, build instructions, and device images are not yet public** and will be published in this repo when ready.
+AOHP is under active development. **Source code, build instructions, and device images are not yet public** and will be published in this repository when ready.

 You can clone this repository today to read the documentation and follow project updates: